Lyrics for Failure as interpreted by jt

 The sucking quicksand

-of failure
+Of failure

-Some people lie in hell
+Some people live in hell

 Many bastards succeed

-But I, I've learned nothing
+But I. I've learned nothing

 I can't even elegantly bleed